Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

 Upload an emoji image.

 Uploading and adding an emoji to a subreddit is two separate steps.
-The uploading the step can further be broken down into two steps: obtaining an upload lease and then uploading the emoji image to an Amazon S3 bucket.
+The uploading step can further be broken down into two steps: obtaining an upload lease and then uploading the emoji image to the Amazon S3 bucket specified in the lease.

-Use the `POST /api/v1/subreddit/emoji_asset_upload_s3` endpoint to obtain an upload lease for the emoji image.
+Use the `POST /api/v1/{subreddit}/emoji_asset_upload_s3` endpoint to obtain an upload lease for the emoji image.
 In the response data there will be a field called `action` whose value is a URL but missing the `https:` prefix.
 Prepend `https:` to the URL and add your emoji image to a field named `file` in a multipart request, along with the parameters in the `fields` array from the upload lease as form data in the multipart request.

 The `action` value is typically `//reddit-uploaded-emoji.s3-accelerate.amazonaws.com`.
 This endpoint returns XML data.
-Remember to check for a bad status value.
+Check for a bad status value here.
-If the image was too large, this endpoint returns 400 Bad Request, and a message indicating this is included in the XML.
+If the image was too large, this endpoint returns 400 Bad Request, and a message indicating this is included in the XML data.

+The `s3_key` for use in the adding stage is the value of `s3UploadLease.fields.key` in the lease.

-The file name specified by `filepath` doesn't appear to have any significance.
+The file name specified by `filepath` doesn't appear to have any actual significance.
-The name of the file when you download it from the site will be the name of the emoji plus extension.
+The name of the file when you download it from the site will always be the name of the emoji, plus the file extension.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
    :escape: \

-   "filepath","string","The file name (base name not full path) of the image file to upload.
+   "filepath","string","The file name (base name, not a full path) of the image file to upload.
    Example: `image.png`."
    "mimetype","string","The mimetype of the image file to upload.
 It does not have to match the extension of the `filepath`.
 Example: `image/png`."